gomorpheus/morpheus-apidoc/source/includes/_api.md

 ### HTTP Response

 The Morpheus API returns **200 OK** for successful requests.
-If a request fails, an HTTP [Error Code](#error-codes) will be returned.
-JSON is always returned, even when an error occurs.
+If a request fails, an HTTP [Error](#errors) will be returned.

-The API (almost) always responds with *Content-Type: application/json* and a response body that is valid JSON.
+Most API endpoints respond with *Content-Type: application/json* and body that contains JSON data.

 This is an example of an API response that retrieves a [Contact](#contacts) record by ID.

 #### Success Example

 ```shell
 curl "$MORPHEUS_API_URL/api/monitoring/contacts/1" \
   -H "Authorization: BEARER $MORPHEUS_API_TOKEN"
 ```

-> The above command returns JSON structured like this:
+> The above command returns HTTP 200 and JSON structured like this:

 ```json
 {